Installation

 Installing pycommute from sources is as easy as running

-in the unpacked source directory. <path_to_libcommute> must be either installation or source directory of libcommute.
+in the unpacked source directory. <path_to_libcommute> must be either installation or source directory of libcommute 1.0.0 or newer.

 If you need to build documentation locally, you should additionally run